ImaDeSara/gymnasium-website/README.md

 # Project Overview
-This project is part of the Web Design and Development coursework (2022/23).
 Our group has developed a dynamic, interactive website for a gymnasium, featuring multiple pages with consistent styling, user interactivity, and responsive design.

 # My Contributions
 ## 1. Site Map (SVG Diagram)